wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ModelDefinition.md

 }
 ```

 The above code instantiates a dependency that can load the user data and return it as a publisher type of `AnyPublisher<UserData, Error>`.
 The `load()` function immediately returns a new "loading" state to the view.
 Then, it invokes the data request, which contacts a web API or local database, returns the result, or completes with an error.
-(We will cover proper dependency injection in <doc:ObservableRepositories>.)
+(We will cover proper dependency injection in <doc:DataDefinition>.)

 The code then maps the user data result type from the data source publisher to the desired view state: `LoadUserProfileViewState.loaded(UserData)`.
 Since the function cannot return a publisher that can emit errors, we are required by the compiler to convert the error into a view state within the `catch()` function.